-- 1. Electrical protection schemes and settings of DC-connected Power Park Modules shall be determined in accordance with Article 9(5)b of the [NC RfG], where the Network refers to the Synchronous Area Network.
-The protection schemes have to be designed taking into account the system performance, grid specificities as well as technical specificities of the Power Park Module technology and agreed with the Relevant Network Operator, in coordination with the Relevant TSO(s). - 2.
-Priority ranking of protection and control of DC-connected Power Park Modules shall be determined in accordance with Article 9(5)c of the [NC RfG], where the Network refers to the Synchronous Area Network, and agreed with the Relevant Network Operator, in coordination with the Relevant TSO(s).
+- 1. Electrical protection schemes and settings of Power Park Modules shall be determined in accordance with Article 9(5)b of the [NC RfG], where the Network refers to the Synchronous Area Network.
+The protection schemes have to be designed taking into account the system performance, grid specificities as well as technical specificities of the Power Park Module technology and agreed with the Relevant TSO(s). - 2.
+Priority ranking of protection and control of Power Park Modules shall be determined in accordance with Article 9(5)c of the [NC RfG], where the Network refers to the Synchronous Area Network, and agreed with the Relevant TSO(s).